Auxlanger/Nuda/README.md

 > = *1 = 2.
 The previous sentence is false.*

-> bana fifi dena. defu fa kami.
+> bana fi dena. defu fa kami.
 > *One equals two.
 That is false.*
 > = *One equals two.
 The previous sentence is false.*